Vibram FiveFingers: Minimalist shoes

 In a report on an article in Nature, co-author Daniel E. Lieberman (whose research was partially funded by Vibram) stated that "People who wear conventional running shoes tend to run with a significantly different strike than those who run in minimalist shoes or barefoot.
 More specifically, the ball of the foot should strike the ground before the heel when running (or walking) barefoot or in minimalist shoes.
 By landing on the middle or front of the foot, barefoot runners have almost no impact collision."
 Lieberman has "emphasized that his research does not include data on injury or show that barefoot running is better for you" but that it is "a reasonable hypothesis that needs to be tested".
 Lieberman et al.'s study was an experiment that involved five groups of runners from Kenya and the United States.
-The two American groups were adult athletes who had run with shoes since childhood, and those who habitually ran barefoot or with minimal footwear such as Vibram FiveFingers (mentioned by name in the study).
+The two American groups were adult athletes who had run with shoes since childhood, and those who habitually run barefoot or with minimal footwear such as Vibram FiveFingers (mentioned by name in the study).
 The three Kenyan groups were adults who had never run in shoes until late adolescence, as well as two teenage groups: those that habitually wore shoes and those that always ran barefoot.
 The runners were instructed to run over a force plate that was embedded in a 25-meter track, and were recorded during the run using a three-dimensional infrared kinematic system.
 These measurements were used to assess the pattern with which the foot strikes the ground and how forcibly it does so.